Do-it-yourself Texas S Corporation Kits

 Many people pay an attorney, accountant or paralegal service (like LegalZoom) a few hundred or even a few thousand dollars to set up the entity and file the companion tax paperwork.
 However, if you feel like tackling this by yourself, by all means do so.

-Furthermore, if you would like some coaching, just purchase one of our Texas do-it-yourself kits.
+Furthermore, if you would like some coaching, just grab one of our affordable Texas do-it-yourself kits.
 As stated earlier, you choose between two options when setting up a Subchapter S corporation: the LLC option and the traditional corporation option.

 In almost all cases, a small business should use the LLC option for the Subchapter S corporation.
 When businesses choose this option, the LLC version of the Texas S corporation kit helps.
 The Texas kit e-book includes detailed steps and descriptions on how to correctly fill out each form, links on where to find these forms online, and examples of the correctly filled-out forms.
 The LLC version of the kit also comes with two sample operating agreements, one for single member and one for multiple member LLCs.Purchase and Download